 The procedure for veneer involves two or more visits to the dentist, the first is to check your teeth and know which one needs the veneer and then make them accordingly.
 The second visit is to fix the veneer by scaling back on the size of the tooth and attaching them to each tooth individually.
 This allows the dentist to perfect your teeth and gives you a balanced and more natural-looking smile.

 Advantages of Veneer

 - They are durable and most natural-looking artificial teeth

 - Veneers don’t stain easily

 - It is scratch resistant

-- Great option to bridging tooth gaps, twisted teeth, and discolored teeth.
+- A great option for bridging tooth gaps, twisted teeth, and discolored teeth.

 - Veneers are the most effective surgical procedure for correcting misaligned tooth arrangement

 - When performed properly will last 10 to 25 years